hnguyen25/retina-chip-gui/docs/general/getting-started.md

 specific packages for them.
 Just `conda install <insert-package-name>` the packages that do not install properly.

 ### b.
 Github Repository
 Clone code from the [Github Repository](https://github.com/hnguyen25/artifical-retina-pipeline-guis).
-If you do not have access, contact nguyen5h@stanford.edu.

 ### Additional Information: PyQt and PyQtGraph
 Use PyQt5 (the latest version) and PyQtGraph (specifically the v0.12 builds).